learn-co-students/advanced-forms-react-challenge/README.md

   **Hint: Think about some unique way to _identify_ each recipe.
 This will be necessary to find the necessary data for a particular recipe.**
 * HARD MODE: Implement a Delete button to remove a recipe!

+If you manage to complete all deliverables, you may claim a reward from your instructors.